MichalLytek/type-graphql/docs/interfaces.md

 }
 ```

-They are inherited by all the object types that implements this interface type but does not provide their own resolver implementation for those fields.
+They're inherited by all the object types that implements this interface type but does not provide their own resolver implementation for those fields.

 Additionally, if we want to declare that the interface accepts some arguments, e.g.: